Events

 met.

-is null, the event t is instead manually
+If :activate is true and :timeout is null, the event t is instead manually

 activated.

-Note that if you omit both :activate
+Note that if you omit both :activate and :timeout, the event will be

 added to the loop but not activated (and will never be run unless you call

-again with either :activate
+add-event again with either :activate or :timeout specified).

 delay